laurent22/joplin/readme/conflict.md

 6. Decide which of the two versions is better (closer to complete)
 7. Merge all the missing changes from the other version to the better version
 8. Copy the better version and paste it into the Joplin local note
-9. Synchronize
+9. Synchronise
 10. Delete the Conflict/note (right-click, Delete)

 # How to avoid conflicts?

 Conflicts are always annoying to deal with so it is best to avoid them as much as possible.

-For this, the best way is to always synchronize before you start editing, and after you have finished editing.
-Make sure that synchronization completes.
+For this, the best way is to always synchronise before you start editing, and after you have finished editing.
+Make sure that synchronisation completes.

 Joplin attempts to do this by uploading your latest changes within a few seconds.
 However, downloading changes is done at fixed intervals, every few minutes (as defined in the Config screen) and this is where conflicts may happen.
 It can also happen if one of your device did not have an internet connection for some times, and then synchronises.
 A bad internet connection can also hinder synchronisation because it will interrupt the process, which may have to be restarted from the beginning to ensure consistency.